canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 The mechanical theatre model is actually incredibly simple: it's just a wedge shape with a box around it.
 On top of this I applied solidify and bevel modifiers---a non-destructive technique which made it very easy to modify the theatre if I needed to.
 The only tricky part was setting up the UVs to avoid stretching and make sure the wood grain would always go in the right direction.
 (There are a lot of grooves cut in the theatre for paper elements to slide in and out, but I did these at the very last minute, once the animation was finalised.
 So I'll come to that later!)

-{% include figure.html src="embed/animation/little-witch/theatre-model.png" alt="An unlit version of the theatre box, showing the model topology." %}
+{% include figure.html src="embed/animation/little-witch/theatre-model.png" alt="An unlit version of the theatre box, showing the model topology." capt="If you're following along at home, note the solidify modifier was applied and superfluous edgeloops removed." %}

 To make the stage look really good I needed nice physics-based materials to texture it with.
 Fortunately, there are a great many libraries of free PBR texture maps out there nowadays.
 One of the major ones is [Poliigon](https://www.poliigon.com/), and a lot of our materials came from there.
 Using PBR textures and the Principled shader makes things incredibly easy: you get all the realistic speculars and Fresnel effect just like that.